Is Chapter 7 Bankruptcy Right For Me?

 An Experienced, Compassionate Attorney To Help You

-I am April Perry Randle, a Chattanooga, Tennessee, bankruptcy attorney.
 I understand the fear and uncertainty that crushing debts can cause individuals, families and business owners.
-Schedule an appointment at my office, Law Office of April Perry Randle, PLLC, to talk about your debts and whether Chapter 7 bankruptcy is right for you.
+Schedule an appointment at my office to talk about your debts and whether Chapter 7 bankruptcy is right for you.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.